Bojonegoro Regency: Roads and intercity bus services

-Indonesian National Route 20 traverses Bojonegoro from Babat, goes south to Ngawi and joins Indonesian National Route 15 which goes east from Yogyakarta to Surabaya in Caruban.
+Indonesian National Route 20 traverses Bojonegoro from Babat, goes south to Ngawi, and joins Indonesian National Route 15 which goes east from Yogyakarta to Surabaya in Caruban.
 The road also meets Indonesian National Route 1 at a junction in Babat.

-Bojonegoro regency is served by extensive intercity bus services (stopping and express) offering routes to neighbouring regencies, Surabaya, Malang, Denpasar, Bandung and Greater Jakarta, usually starting and terminating at Rajekwesi bus station in the eastern part of Bojonegoro district.
+Bojonegoro regency is served by extensive intercity bus services (stopping and express) offering routes to neighbouring regencies, Surabaya, Malang, Denpasar, Bandung, and Greater Jakarta, usually starting and terminating at Rajekwesi bus station in the eastern part of Bojonegoro district.

 Railways

 Bojonegoro is well served by trains operated by PT Kereta Api Indonesia.
-The train service began after the completion of the trans-Java railroad which connecting Batavia (Jakarta) and Surabaya in 1894.
-A double tracking project connecting Semarang and Surabaya via Bojonegoro finished on 3 September 2014.
+The train service began after the completion of the trans-Java railroad which connected Batavia (Jakarta) and Surabaya in 1894.
+A double-tracking project connecting Semarang and Surabaya via Bojonegoro finished on 3 September 2014.